The all new Custom CDS Views app

 - Custom CDS Views is a new version of the Custom CDS Views app

 - Custom CDS Views (deprecated) is the “old” version you were using before

 - The “old” app will be removed with 2308 but is still there until then.
 You will find all the views you have created there and will be able to display them.
 We recommend to use the remaining time to migrate your old views to the new app.

 - Your custom CDS views will not be lost and will not need to be replaced or re-built

-- If you want to build new custom CDS views from scratch, you need to use the new version as of 2011
+- If you want to build new custom CDS views from scratch, you need to use the new version as of 2011.
+See the 2011 update for details.

 I hope by the time you read this, your mind has changed from worried to curious.
 The first thing that you now may want to know is …